whaynes/STCW23/jekyll/assessments/Common/EFA-4B4H.md

 ### Condition

-{{ "Given a resuscitation mannequin, when asked to demonstrate proper actions for a conscious adult with a foreign body airway blockage," | markdownify }}
+Given a resuscitation mannequin, when asked to demonstrate proper actions for a conscious adult with a foreign body airway blockage,

 ### Performance requirement